The checklist for decentralizing Local Digital Marketing for your network

 Information about points of sale is the basis for good SEO, without which it is impossible for Internet users to find it!
 Manage information about its points of sale on all media that matter and make sense for your industry.

-• Create local listings for your points of sale: Create local listings for your points of sale on Facebook and Google.
+- Create the local listings of your points of sale: Create the local listings of your points of sale on Facebook and Google.
 Don't forget to optimize the local pages of your store locator.

-• Claim ownership of local listings: If the listings have already been created and you don't own them, claim the local pages of your points of sale.
-This allows you to unify the listings while respecting your brand image and having access to performance metrics.
+- Claim the propriété of local records: If the records have déjà été created and you n’en have not the propriété, claim the local pages of your points of sale.
+This allows you to unify the records while respecting the l’image of brand and d’avoir accès to performance.

-• Centralize management via a platform: To update your establishments' information and delegate this management to your network, provide them with a platform that centralizes the management of all local pages on various media (Google, Facebook, GPS, ...) and updates the information simultaneously.
+- Centralize management via a platform: To update the information of your établissements, and délégate this management to your réseau, provide them with a platform that centralizes the management of all local pages across various média (Google, Facebook, GPS, …) and makes the updates à simultaneously.

-• Train in schedule management: Be careful not to confuse regular hours with exceptional hours!
-On public holidays, construction or other events, it's essential to modify only the exceptional hours according to the status and opening hours.
+- Training à schedule management: Note à do not confuse regular hours and exceptional hours!
+On public holidays, works or others, it is important to only modify the exceptional hours, according to the status and opening hours.

-• Update services and products: Local pages are the digital storefronts of your points of sale: they allow you to reflect what customers can find with you.
-It is therefore advisable to regularly update services and products.
+- Update the services and products: Local pages are the digital showcases of your points of sale: they allow reflecting what customers can find at your place.
+It is therefore recommended to regularly update the services and products.

 Customer Review Management